How to Execute Failed Test Cases in TestNG

 Execute TestNG via Command Line

 The project workspace is C:\Users\User\Desktop\Guru99\TestProject.
-So you are changing directory to that particular location.
+Change the directory to that location in the command prompt.

 Execute TestNG via Command Line